Skip to main content

 Spotlight

 The Cleveland Clinic (a global research and medical center) invites John Carroll students to conduct original research alongside world-renown biomedical researchers.
-You will conduct experiments, collect data, and present your work at John Carroll’s Celebration of Scholarship and, in some cases, at regional or national conferences.
+You will conduct experiments, collect data, and present your work at John Carroll’s Academic Discovery Day and, in some cases, at regional or national conferences.
 Students receive a $3,600 stipend for the 10-week summer program.

 Featured Faculty